Vomiting bug hits more than 175 people onboard cruise ship

 The CDC says that the ship’s crew implemented increased “cleaning and disinfection procedures according to the ship’s outbreak prevention and response plan,” notified guests and encouraged practising good hand hygiene and reporting illness.

-It is the third norovirus outbreak on a Celebrity Cruises ship, according to the CDC.
+It is the third norovirus outbreak this year on a Celebrity Cruises ship, according to the CDC.

 In March, 136 passengers and crew reported falling sick on Celebrity Equinox, while 96 did so on Celebrity Constellation.